This Monkey Sits Down at a Typewriter — Infinite Monkey Theorem Quotations

 I heard someone tried the monkeys-on-typewriters bit trying for the plays of William Shakespeare, but all they got was the collected works of Francis Bacon. ~Bill Hoest (1926–1988)

-I heard that if you locked William Shakespeare in a room with a typewriter for long enough he'd eventually write all the songs by The Monkees. ~Anonymous joke found on the internet, 2007
+I heard that if you locked William Shakespeare in a room with a typewriter for long enough he'd eventually write all the songs by The Monkees. ~Author unknown, found on the internet, 2007

-If you're trying to write great literature with monkeys, it breaks down like this: One million monkeys typing for eternity will eventually write the complete works of Shakespeare.
-Ten thousand monkeys typing for 10,000 years will give you a Hemingway, but you gotta get 'em drunk first.
-And ten monkeys typing over, say, Columbus Day weekend, will give you a Dan Brown.
-Actually, no typewriters are needed, they'll just smear it on the wall. ~The Colbert Report, Stephen Colbert, "Don't Mess with Jesus," 2006 June 21st, www.cc.com
+Ten thousand monkeys typing for 10,000 years will give you a Hemingway, but you gotta get 'em drunk first. ~The Colbert Report, Stephen Colbert, "Don't Mess with Jesus," 2006 June 21, www.cc.com

 A thousand monkeys at a thousand typewriters will eventually write "Hamlet."
 A thousand cats at a thousand typewriters will tell you to go write your own damn "Hamlet." ~Doug Savage, Savage Chickens, cartoon, 2014, savagechickens.com

+This is a thousand monkeys working at a thousand typewriters.
+Soon, they'll have written the greatest novel known to man.
+Let's see.
 "It was the best of times, it was the blurst of times?"
-You stupid monkey! ~The Simpsons, "Last Exit to Springfield," 1993, written by Jay Kogen and Wallace Wolodarsky [S4, E17, Mr Burns]
+You stupid monkey! ~The Simpsons, "Last Exit to Springfield," 1993, written by Jay Kogen and Wallace Wolodarsky

 If I let my fingers wander idly over the keys of a typewriter it might happen that my screed made an intelligible sentence.
 If an army of monkeys were strumming on typewriters they might write all the books in the British Museum. ~A. S. Eddington, "The Running-Down of the Universe," 1927